Asynchronous Fractional Multi-Agent Deep Reinforcement Learning for Age-Minimal Mobile Edge Computing: Fractional Multi-Agent RL Framework

 \rev{Specifically, an NE is a tuple of policies $\pii^{\star} = (\pii_m^{\star}, \pii_{-m}^{\star})$ of game $\bG$.
 For each mobile $m\in\M$, given the fixed stationary policies $\pii_{-m}^{\star}$, the fractional objective can be expressed as:}

-Lemma \ref{exist} guarantees the existence of an NE in game $\bG$. \begin{lemma} For the multi-player stochastic game with expected long-term discounted costs, there always exists a Nash equilibrium in stationary polices, where the probability of taking an action remains constant throughout the game \cite{fink1964equilibrium}. \end{lemma}
+Lemma \ref{exist} guarantees the existence of an NE in game $\bG$. \begin{lemma} For the multi-player stochastic game with expected long-term discounted costs, there always exists a Nash equilibrium in stationary policies, where each agent follows a stationary policy whose action distribution does not change over time \cite{fink1964equilibrium}. \end{lemma}